 Remember, Facebook marketing for restaurants is not about how many Likes you have, it is about having the right objectives, and that is usually finding more new customers and turning them into repeat customers.

-37. Make Food Bloggers Your Friends
+37. Make Friends With Food Bloggers

-Bloggers – potentially those with large online followings – can help you create a buzz around your business.
+Bloggers – potentially those with large online followings – can help you create a buzz about your business.
 Have a new menu?
 Set a menu launch and have food and lifestyle bloggers over to try your new offerings.

 Aside from coming and experiencing your new menu, these bloggers would write about the whole experience on their blogs, share photos of the place and food on their Instagrams, or even tweet about your restaurant and your new menu.